Sam Talbot, Living Beyond

 - Every farmer’s market has organic honey sticks.
 I take one or two everywhere.
 Honey is a great way to balance blood sugar.

 - Starting the day with something green, be it a green juice or smoothie, can help regulate blood sugar.
 Especially when your morning greens are spiked with cinnamon or turmeric.

 - If you find yourself with high blood sugar midday, go to a secluded place and do as many jumping jacks as possible in five minutes.
 (As long as your blood glucose isn’t too high!)
 This is a great way I’ve found to break a sweat and lower my blood sugar.

 - Processed sugar is a toxin.
 My go-to substitutes are coconut sugar, date sugar, beet sugar, granulated maple and honey.

 - A great way to start the day and help regulate blood sugar is scrambled egg whites with blueberries and cinnamon.
-This combination is full of antioxidants, protein, and glucose stabilizing spices.
+This combination is full of antioxidants, protein and blood glucose stabilizing spices.

 - Yoga has given me the key to deep breathing, which has helped me during stressful low glycemic episodes.

 - Planes, trains, or automobiles?
 Pack your “Oh shit!” backpack.
 Mine includes fruit leather, electrolyte packets, apple cider vinegar, honey sticks, anti-nausea meds, syringes, insulin, test strips, water and hand sanitizer.

 I invite everyone to join me as I continue to push the boundaries of what it means to have T1D.
 Come along as I continue to explore the relationship and balance between the disease and the food we eat.
 Live beyond!